-Our TRPES studies of I-·N clusters with pump excitation energies from 4.60 - 4.90 eV are expected to create a π - π excited state of the nucleobase, as in Eq.
-2:
+TRPES of Γ -N clusters probes the dynamics of photoinduced electron attachment and electronic excitation in nucleobases and traces the time evolution of nascent transient negative ions (TNIs) and anionic decay photofragments.
+Our TRPES studies with pump excitation energies from 4.60 - 4.90 eV are expected to create a π - π excited state of the nucleobase, as in Eq.
+1:

-$$I^{-}(5p^{6}) \cdot N(\pi^{4}\pi^{0}) \xrightarrow{hv{pump} \sim 260 \text{ nm}} I^{-}(5p^{6}) \cdot N(\pi^{3}\pi^{1})$$ (2)
+$$I^{-}(5p^{6}) \cdot N(\pi^{4}\pi^{0}) \xrightarrow{hv{pump} \sim 260 \text{ nm}} I^{-}(5p^{6}) \cdot N(\pi^{3}\pi^{1})$$ (1)

-The time-resolved studies in this pump excitation regime have found instantaneous formation of the cluster VB anion with no evidence for the presence of DB states.^{20, 21} We have previously proposed^{20, 26} for Γ ·U and Γ ·T complexes that, subsequent to π - π excitation of the nucleobase, charge transfer from iodide to the empty π orbital creates the VB anion.
-While this overall mechanism is consistent with experimental results and electronic structure calculations,26 it still awaits theoretical confirmation.
+Time-resolved studies in this pump excitation regime have found instantaneous formation of the cluster valence-bound (VB) anion with no evidence for the presence of DB states.^{21, 22} The VB state corresponds to electron attachment to a valence orbital, the π^ orbital of the base.^{14, 17, 38}

+We have previously proposed^{21, 27} for Γ ·U and Γ ·T complexes that, subsequent to π - π excitation of the nucleobase, charge transfer from iodide to the empty π orbital creates the VB anion.
+While this overall mechanism is consistent with experimental results and electronic structure calculations,27 it still awaits theoretical confirmation.

-Photofragment action spectroscopy in conjunction with TRPES has identified autodetachment as well as formation of Γ as the major cluster decay pathways in both photoexcitation regimes for Γ ·U binary clusters,25 although the nature of the time-resolved dynamics of these channels has been found to be clearly different for each set of pump energies.26 Autodetachment refers to the spontaneous emission of an electron from photoexcitation of an anion resonance embedded within the neutral plus free electron continuum;^{38, 39} these electrons can be very slow if randomization of vibrational energy occurs prior to electron emission (the thermionic emission limit).40
+Photofragment action spectroscopy in conjunction with TRPES has identified autodetachment as well as formation of Γ as the major cluster decay pathways in both photoexcitation regimes for Γ ·U binary clusters,26 although the nature of the time-resolved dynamics of these channels has been found to be clearly different for each set of pump energies.27 Autodetachment refers to the spontaneous emission of an electron from photoexcitation of an anion resonance embedded within the neutral plus free electron continuum;39-41 these electrons can be very slow if randomization of vibrational energy occurs prior to electron emission (the thermionic emission limit).42

-In the present study, we employ TRPES to excite $\Gamma \cdot U \cdot H_2O$ complexes near the peak of the base-centered π - π^ excitation31 at 260 nm (4.77 eV), and track the resulting dynamics with 1.58 eV or 3.18 eV probe pulses.
-These experiments, which complement previous work31 on near-VDE excitation of I-·U·H2O complexes, probe the dynamics of both electronically excited uracil as well as the interaction of low-energy electrons with the nucleobase.
-TRPES can identify and trace the dynamics of nascent TNIs (eBE ~ 0 eV - 1 eV)^{17, 33, 37, 41-44} with 1.58 eV probe pulses, while the higher energy probe is capable of detecting anionic photofragments such as Γ (neutral electron affinity = 3.059 eV).45 Here, we observe formation of the VB anion within the cross-correlation of the pump and probe laser pulses, and subsequent bi-exponential decay in 540 fs and 220 ps.
-Autodetachment and the formation of Γ are found to be the major decay channels for the photoexcited clusters.
-Both the VB anion and the autodetachment signal exhibit long-time decay lifetimes that are an order of magnitude longer than the time-resolved dynamics previously observed for these features in Γ ·U clusters excited at 4.79 eV,^{20, 21} indicative of the stabilizing effect of water.
-The Γ photofragment is found to form bi-exponentially; we propose that the fast appearance arises from internal conversion of the photoexcited cluster to the anion ground state followed by evaporation of iodide, while the slow appearance may arise from the formation and dissociation of Γ ·H2O.
+In the present study, we employ TRPES to excite $\Gamma \cdot U \cdot H_2O$ complexes near the peak of the base-centered π - π^ excitation32 at 260 nm (4.77 eV), and track the resulting dynamics with 1.58 eV or 3.18 eV probe pulses.
+These experiments, which complement previous work32 on near-VDE excitation of $\Gamma \cdot U \cdot H_2O$ complexes, probe the dynamics of both electronically excited uracil as well as the interaction of low-energy electrons with the nucleobase.
+TRPES can identify and trace the dynamics of nascent TNIs (eBE ~ 0 eV - 1 eV)^{18, 34, 38, 43-46} with 1.58 eV probe pulses, while the higher energy probe is capable of detecting anionic photofragments such as Γ (neutral electron affinity = 3.059 eV).47 Here, we observe prompt formation of the VB anion, with autodetachment and the formation of Γ as the major decay channels for the photoexcited clusters.
+The lifetimes of the VB anion and autodetachment features reflect the stabilizing effect of the presence of water, while the I^- rise dynamics suggest that additional water-associated fragmentation channels may be active here.